 In fact, a three-month study in the Pediatrics journal shows that preschoolers who attended daycare in Mexico City and who took probiotics daily had fewer episodes of diarrhea and respiratory infections than children who were given a placebo.

-Some pediatricians believe that probiotics also show promise in the treatment of eczema, asthma, allergies, constipation, irritable bowel syndrome (IBS) and colic.
-Probiotics could even be helpful when it’s time for potty training, because it helps things “move along”, in addition to relaxing the GI tract.
+Some pediatricians believe that probiotics also show promise in treating eczema, asthma, allergies, constipation, irritable bowel syndrome (IBS), and colic.
+Probiotics could even be helpful when it’s time for potty training because it helps things “move along,” in addition to relaxing the GI tract.

 Are Probiotics Safe for Toddlers?

 But it’s not just diarrhea that probiotics are helpful for.
-Antibiotics are known to disrupt gut flora at any age but it could be particularly disruptive at an early age.
+Antibiotics are known to disrupt gut flora at any age, but they could be particularly disruptive at an early age.
 A recent Greek study found that giving antibiotics to toddlers could alter their metabolism and increase their risk of developing pre-diabetes.

 Since antibiotics are often unavoidable, it’s a smart idea to supplement with probiotics to restore gut flora.
-And there’s no reason no to, especially since probiotics have been shown to be toddler-safe, according to a recent study, just as probiotics are safe for most healthy adults.
+And there’s no reason not to, especially since probiotics are toddler-safe, according to a recent study, just as probiotics are safe for most healthy adults.

-In fact, probiotics do more than help your child recover from a bout of diarrhea or restore gut flora after a round of antibiotics.
-By helping to maintain a positive balance of good and bad bacteria in the digestive tract, probiotics have a huge range of beneficial and protective effects on already healthy children such as increasing nutrient absorption from foods, protecting against cavities and even reducing the risk of brain disorders.
+Probiotics do more than help your child recover from a bout of diarrhea or restore gut flora after a round of antibiotics.
+By helping to maintain a positive balance of good and bad gut bacteria in the digestive tract, probiotics have a huge range of beneficial and protective effects on already healthy children, such as increasing nutrient absorption from foods, protecting against cavities, and even reducing the risk of brain disorders.

 Doses of 6 billion liver probiotics are usually quite effective in preventing diarrhea in toddlers.
-Probiotics that include Bifidobacterium and Lactobacillus acidophilus are also used for the prevention of respiratory infections, which is especially useful if your toddler is in daycare.
+Probiotics that include Bifidobacterium and Lactobacillus acidophilus are also used to prevent respiratory infections, which is especially useful if your toddler is in daycare.

 Here’s a roundup of some of the most beneficial probiotic strains for toddlers!

-So it’s small wonder that these probiotics are the ones found in greatest abundance in healthy mother’s milk.
-In case you’re wondering which Lactobacillus probiotics would be best for toddler – look for a diverse combination of Lactobacillus strains for general gut health, nutrient absorption and immunity.
+So it’s a small wonder that these probiotics are the ones found in the greatest abundance in healthy mother’s milk.
+In case you’re wondering which Lactobacillus probiotics would be best for toddlers – look for a diverse combination of Lactobacillus strains for general gut health, nutrient absorption, and immunity.

 Lactobacillus species that deserve special mention:

 L. acidophilus and other strains have been studied for various conditions.
-This strain of probiotic is especially useful in relieving stomach upset, reducing the chance of childhood eczema and lowering the risk of allergies to pollen.
-It enhances your child’s immune system, and improves a tolerance to lactose in toddlers who are lactose intolerant.
+This probiotic strain is especially useful in relieving stomach upset, reducing the chance of childhood eczema, and lowering the risk of allergies to pollen.
+It enhances your child’s immune system and improves tolerance to lactose in toddlers who are lactose intolerant.

-This probiotic may be helpful in boosting your toddler’s immune system.
-This means that it will be better able to fight health problems like diarrhea, and maintain the health of the digestive system.
+This probiotic may help boost your toddler’s immune system.
+This means that it will be better able to fight health problems like diarrhea and maintain the health of the digestive system.
 It can also aid in reducing the risk that your child will pick up lung infections while he’s at daycare.

 And the benefits go beyond diarrhea and colic – L. reuteri has also been shown to be the only probiotic strain to kill Streptococcus mutans, a bacterium responsible for tooth decay.

-There’s a range of Bifidobacteria probiotic strains, including B. bifidum, B. longum, B. infantis and B. lactis, and they’re thought to be particularly important probiotics for toddlers.
-They assist your child’s immune system, allowing it to appropriately develop.
+There’s a range of Bifidobacteria probiotic strains, including B. bifidum, B. longum, B. infantis, and B. lactis, and they’re thought to be particularly important probiotics for toddlers.
+They assist your child’s immune system, allowing it to develop appropriately.
 Your toddler may develop food allergies if he has a lack of Bifidobacteria in his system.